White-cheeked honeyeater: Similar species

 The New Holland honeyeater, Phylidonyris novaehollandiae, is very similar in size, shape and appearance, but can be distinguished by its white eye.
 Other black and white honeyeaters are much smaller, including the crescent (P. pyrrhoptera), tawny-crowned (Gliciphila melanops) and white-fronted honeyeaters (Purnella albifrons).
 Although very similar in appearance, there is not much competition between white-cheeked and New Holland honeyeaters, as they choose different perching sites and have different nesting seasons.

 Distribution and habitat

 The white-cheeked honeyeater is endemic to eastern and south-western Australia.
 It ranges from east of the Great Divide in Queensland through coastal New South Wales, becoming scattered south to Jervis Bay.
 It also occurs in south-western Western Australia and from Israelite Bay, east of Esperance, to the Murchison River in Kalbarri National Park.

-The white-cheeked honeyeater is usually found in moist heathlands, as well as around paperbark swamps and wetlands, and in forests or woodlands with a heath understory.
-Occurring in both temperate and subtropical zones, they are found in parks, gardens and flowering street trees throughout their range.
-Not afraid of humans and adapting easily to settlement activity, they are sometimes killed by cats.
+It is usually found in moist heathlands, as well as around paperbark swamps and wetlands, and in forests or woodlands with a heath understory.
+Occurring in both temperate and subtropical zones, it is found in parks, gardens and flowering street trees throughout their range.
+Not afraid of humans and adapting easily to settlement activity, it is sometimes killed by cats.